LydiaAlem/ArrayList-LinkedList-Implementation/README.md

+# ArrayList & LinkedList Implementation
-How to compile/run the program:
+    Q: How to compile/run the program?
+      > Use the ArrayListTest.java
-Use the ArrayListTest.java and LinkedListTest.java to test the code.
+      > Use the LinkedListTest.java